While this post started off with a focus on children’s literature, it is absolutely a post about all kinds of narrative

 THE SIMULTANEOUS PLOT

-Howard Suber calls this a ‘simultaneous plot’ and credits its origins to one P.T.
+‘Simultaneous plot’ is Howard Suber’s word for this plot.
+He credits its origins to one P.T.
 Barnum, who called his circus ‘The Greatest Show On Earth’.
 This guy:

 At first staged his performances like everyone else — putting up a big tent with a ring in the centre into which he brought a succession of elephant acts, sword swallower, trapeze artists, clowns, monkeys, and anything else that might entertain people.
 But in 1870 he came up with an idea that has since been emulated in every other entertainment media: simultaneous, rather than sequential, action.